agatocherry/transcendence/README.md

-# transcendence
+# Transcendence
-Web-based ping-pong game "Transcendence", a project for school 42
+Transcendence is a web-based ping pong game.